-Where you live has an impact on where you give: These rankings of top cities for support by charitable sector reveal how donor priorities differ across regions in the United States.
+Where you live has an impact on where you give: The 2017 rankings of top cities for support by charitable sector reveal how donor priorities differ across regions in the United States.
 The lists show that donor support often has a geographic identity as well as a personal one, with the needs and interests that are specific to a metropolitan area frequently reflected in donor grant recommendations.

 The information presented in these lists takes a closer look at grants to nonprofits across eight philanthropic sectors: arts and culture, education, environment and animals, health, human services, international affairs and religion.
 Within each, Fidelity Charitable’s 30 largest metropolitan areas—which all have 400 or more Giving Accounts—are ranked by the percentage of local Giving Accounts that recommend grants to nonprofits in that sector.
-See methodology.